artinmohajeri/Media-Player-js/README.md

 # Media Player js
-## This project is a video player with custom javascript controls (play, pause, stop, volumeControl, last & next 10 seconds).
+## This project is a video player with custom javascript controls (play, pause, stop, expand, volumeControl, last & next 10 seconds).
 -(NOTE!
 You can also pause with space button or clicking on the video) -(NOTE!
 You can also volume with up and down arrows) -(NOTE!
 You can also last & next for 10 seconds with left and right arrows)